FlorianLemarchand/formation_eavesdropping_denoising/PW1.md

 ## 1. Image Manipulations
 In this section, you will use some basics code lines to manipulate images.
-For simplicity, write the code in the python script 'pw1.py'.
-You can run this script from the terminal:

-`python3 pw1.py`
+For simplicty, use Spyder IDE to write and run the code.
+You need to tell Spyder to run under the venv.
+From the console with venv activated, run:

+`spyder3`

+When Spyder opens, go to 'Tools --> Preferences --> Python Interpreter', check 'Use the following Python interpreter' and select '/home/fcmr40/Desktop/formation_eavesdropping_denoising/venv/bin/python3'.

+Now, you can open the script 'pw1.py' and start editing it.
+The run shortcut is 'F5'.
+If everything is fine, a success message should be printed!

+Through this PW you will update the script with given snippets and code you will develop.
+New snippets often use outputs from previous ones.
+Nevertheless, do not hesitate to clean regularily the script to avoid your console and display to be flooded.
+Block comment shortcut : 'Ctrl + 4', Block uncomment shortcut : 'Ctrl + 5'.

    1. Load images 'im1.jpg' and 'im2.jpg' from 'data' directory.